necyberteam/qa-bot/README.md

 # Q&A Bot

-A React component and Web Component for integrating the Q&A Bot into your application.
+A React component for integrating the Q&A Bot into your application.
 The bot can operate in two modes: **floating** (chat button that opens/closes a window) or **embedded** (always visible inline).

+**Architecture**: Everything is React-backed for consistency and simplicity.
+HTML/plain JS usage loads a React-based standalone bundle.

 ## Installation